The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 I Love: Bethany’s podcasts feature her current knitting projects and loves to always use colors in her work.

 Woolful by Ashley Yousling

-Ashley’s Making podcast utilises a creative journey approach with guests from all aspects of the making community—from production to finished work.
+Ashley’s Making podcast uses a creative journey approach with guests from all aspects of the making community.
 Previously the Podcast was known as Woolful.
 You can still listen to those previous episodes.

-What We Love: Ashley is very easy to listen to and the interviews she conducts with makers and producers are very engaging.
-Check out the Making Zine which is published bi annually and the podcast is an extension of the zine.
+I Love: Ashley is easy to listen to and the interviews with makers and producers are engaging.
+Check out the Making Zine which is published bi-annually.

 Keep Calm and Carry Yarn by Alyson and Vivian

 Keep Calm and Carry Yarn is a podcast in equal parts measure about knitting, crocheting with mother-daughter co-hosts, Vivian and Alyson.
 Join them for their twice monthly chats.